sribanavasi/Android_Learning/README.md

 Topics | Statues
 :------------ | :-------------
-Android Components | :heavy_check_mark:
+Android Components | ✔️

-Platform Architure
+Platform Architecture | ✔️

 Activity and its lifecycle
 services and intentservices and services lifecycle Briadcast receiver and jobscheduler